 If you are considering DIY clear aligner services, we’d love to talk with you before you commit to that direction for treatment.
 Get a completely free consultation – we’d love to talk with you.
 At no cost to you!

 Quick Summary: Your results are going to be so limited with DIY aligners, and your risks are nearly unlimited.
+Invisalign might not be the cheapest teeth aligners, but for you they may be the best value.
 Avoid the downside, get a free consultation for Invisalign with a professional.

 Are there hidden fees and secret costs for Invisalign?